niclake/niclake.github.io/wishlist.md

 ## Family List/House Upgrades

-- Money towards a new deck
+Asking for money is weird.
+We get it.
+So here's the things that we'd be spending money on:

-- Money towards new kitchen appliances
+- A new deck
-- Money towards interior paint
+- Finishing the basement
-- Money towards downstairs flooring
+- Everything baby related in 2022

 ## Becca's List